-Possible Certification: Adobe Certified Professional in Visual Design Using Adobe Photoshop and Adobe Certified Professional in Print and Digital Media Publication Using Adobe InDesign
+Possible Certification: Visual Design Using Adobe Photoshop and Graphic Design and Illustration Using Adobe Illustrator

 Digital Design and Media Production will allow students to demonstrate creative thinking, develop innovative strategies, and use communication tools in order to work effectively with others as well as independently.
 Students will gather information electronically, which will allow for problem solving and making informed decisions regarding media projects.
 Students will learn digital citizenship by researching current laws and regulations and by practicing integrity and respect.
 Students will demonstrate a thorough understanding of digital design principles that is transferable to other disciplines.